juncture-digital/juncture/docs/quick-start.md

 ### 4. Add some content

 Now that we have an essay file created we're ready to add some content.
-For this quick start we'll just copy (or drag) some prepared text into the editor.
+For this quick start, we'll just copy (or drag) some prepared text into the editor.

 Before we add our new text delete any existing text found in the editor pane.
 This should be the placeholder `# README.md` header text.

 The text we're going to add can be found in the snippet viewer below.
 The text can be copied into the clipboard by clicking on the `Copy` button that appears at the top-right corner when hovering over the snippet viewer.
 You can also click-and-drag the window into the editor.
-In either case ensure the snippet viewer is showing the Markdown formatted text.
+In either case, ensure the snippet viewer is showing the Markdown formatted text.

 <ve-modal label="Add Content (using drag-n-drop)" button-icon="play-circle" >
 .ve-media gh:juncture-digital/media/videos/Add_Content.gif no-caption no-info-icon